 - Teams then present their plan to panel of expert judges and a live audience before responding to a range of interesting and challenging extension activities.

-- The two teams that demonstrate a mastery of teamwork and communication in the heats then go on to the Finals to compete in a Final Showdown which will be held at the 2016 IAHA National Forum.
+- The two teams that demonstrate a mastery of teamwork and communication in the heats then go on to the Finals to compete in a Final Showdown which will be held at the 2017 IAHA National Conference.

 How will being involved benefit me?